-Whatever your beliefs and challenges around the festive season and no matter how busy you are, writing can be a powerful tool to help you stay sane, survive and even thrive through the Silly Season.
+Whatever your beliefs and challenges around the festive months of December and January, and no matter how busy you are, writing can be a powerful tool to help you stay sane, survive and even thrive through the silly season.

 Whether you’re new to writing or an accomplished author, this list of writing ideas will help you flow through the season with gratitude and joy.